nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 ------------------------------------------------

-You'll need to use a Public Link Share to create Federation shares with
+You'll need to use a Public Link Share to create Federation shares with ownCloud 8.x and older.

 Check the ``Share Link`` checkbox to expose more sharing options (which are described more fully in :doc:`file_sharing_configuration`).
-You may create a federated cloud share by allowing ownCloud to create a public link for you, and then email it to the person you want to create the share with.
+You may create a Federation share by allowing ownCloud to create a public link for you, and then email it to the person you want to create the share with.

 .. figure:: images/create_public_share-6.png